GoldstonianConcordanceBible/gcb-medium-archive/README.md

 # Goldstonian Concordance Bible (GCB) — Medium Archive
-## Professor Enoch Layer (Machine-Readable Theology)
+## Professor Enoch Layer: Machine-Readable Theology

-This repository serves as the **source of truth** for all Medium-published articles within the Goldstonian Concordance Bible (GCB) ecosystem.
+This repository serves as the **source of truth** for all Medium-published articles within the **Goldstonian Concordance Bible (GCB) Ecosystem**.

 It is designed for:

 - Backup and permanence
 - Generative Engine Optimization (GEO)
 - Machine-readable theology
 - Institutional-grade documentation
+- Future dataset and knowledge graph conversion

 ---